josephbeuysmum/Dertisch/README.md

 -	replace `closet_` properties with init functions with optional params;
 -	work out which classes, structs, and protocols can be made internal and/or final, and make them internal and/or final;
--	allow multiple `FZInteractorProtocol` instances to be associated with a single `FZPresenterProtocol` instance;
+-	allow multiple `DTHeadChefProtocol` instances to be associated with a single `DTWaiterProtocol` instance;
 -	make Interactors optional [at registration] so some screens can be entirely Presenter controlled;
 -	instigate Redux-style 'reducer' process for model classes so they can become structs that overwrite themselves;
 -	move off-the-peg proxies and services into their own individual repos so the core framework is as minimal as possible;
 -	make utils functions native class extensions instead;
--	new `MetricsProxy` for serving device-specific numeric constants;
+-	new `MetricsSousChef` for serving device-specific numeric constants;
--	new `LanguageProxy` for multi-lingual capabilities;
+-	new `LanguageSousChef` for multi-lingual capabilities;
 -	new `FirebaseService`;
 -	create example boilerplate app;
--	replace `deallocate()` functions with weak vars etc.;
+-	replace `cleanUp()` functions with weak vars etc.;
--	force `FZCoreDataProxy` to take `dataModelName` at start up;
+-	force `DTCoreDataSousChef` to take `dataModelName` at start up;
 -	remove `...Protocol` from protocol names?
--	reintroduce timeout stopwatch to `FZUrlSessionService`;
+-	reintroduce timeout stopwatch to `DTUrlSessionSousChef`;
--	complete list of MIME types in `FZUrlSessionService`;
+-	complete list of MIME types in `DTUrlSessionSousChef`;
 -   use cuisine as a metaphor instead of tailoring.

 -----------------------